 The northernmost island in Great Britain is Unst – part of the Shetland Islands.

-With 370 homes, Unst residents do not quite realize all and sundry else who lives there – but the scenario isn’t a long way off.
-Peter McLaren, 49, moved there from mainland Scotland seven years in the past.
-“Not each person [knows each other],” he says.
+With 370 homes, Unst residents do not quite realize all and sundry else who lives there, but the scenario isn’t a long way off.
+Peter McLaren, 49, moved there from mainland Scotland seven years ago.
+“Not each person knows each other,” he says.
 “There are 500 peculiar human beings on the island.
-However, we realize a maximum of our neighbors and anybody receives on very well.
+However, we realize that most neighbors and everybody receive us very well.
 “There’s an actual feeling of the network – anyone appears out for each person else.”

 Image copyright Jeremy SUTTON-HIBBERT